 Town and Village of Lancaster Police Blotter

-Wolf was arrested and transported to the station for processing.
-Wolf was charged with disorderly conduct.
-He is scheduled to appear in town court in May.
+Cottom was placed under arrest and transported the station.
+He was released on $100 bail and is scheduled to appear in village court in May.

 Driving While Intoxicated (DWI)-Arrest

 Patrol was dispatched at 5:36 a.m. to a report of a property damage only accident at a Court Street address.
 Dispatch was in continual contact with the complainant who stated that the subject’s vehicle struck two parked cars on Court Street, which were parked on the east side of the road, while traveling south.

 Upon striking the vehicles, the subject pulled to the west side of the road, exited the vehicle, and began stumbling north on Court Street.
 Patrol arrived on location approximately one minute after receiving the dispatch transmission and located the subject walking on Court Street.
 The subject was in fact stumbling as he walked.

 Patrol confronted the subject, Scott A. Mages, 21, of Alden, and he immediately told patrol, “Sir, I hit some vehicles back there and I am intoxicated.
 I’m sorry.”
 Mages speech was slurred and he did not appear to be in need of first aid.
 Mages also displayed other signs of intoxication.
 Mages was returned to the accident scene and was given several standard field sobriety tests.
 Mages consented to a breath screening test which resulted in a positive reading.

 Mages was placed under arrest and transported to the station.
 An immediate search of Mages’s vehicle revealed several hypodermic needles.
 Mages stated that prior in the day he had used the needles for “pump it,” an over the counter item purchased at an unknown gas station in Kenmore.
 Mages was charged with DWI, operation of a motor vehicle with .08 of one percent of more alcohol in blood, and possession of a hypodermic instrument.